7 Best Games Like Bad Piggies

 ScrumbleShip is more of a Minecraft-like game on Space, but I chose to include it in this list because of the vehicle-building mechanics and the subsequent use of user-generated spacecrafts in real-time.

 The game allows you to build your own kilometer-long motherships, space fighters, drones and an assortment of spacecrafts.
-What’s impressive about this game is the way it gives freedom to players to create their own wacky spacecraft and then enjoy the zero-gravity joyride.
+What’s impressive about this game is the way it gives freedom to players to create their own wacky spacecraft and then enjoys the zero-gravity joyride.

 ScrumbleShip throws endless possibilities when it comes to building your own spaceships.
 But wait!
 There’s more fun stuff.
 The game is also a space combat simulation, which means you can build an entire fleet of combat ships from scratch and protect your mothership against online friends in real-time.

 The game already has a good building community and there are plenty of new mods and spacecraft ideas being introduced in the website forums.
 You can download a free demo and then purchase the full version if you find it as good as other physics-based games like Bad Piggies.
-For me, this game is going to be a quite successful, especially with the space-theme, 3D pixel blocks and sandbox mode.
+For me, this game is going to be quite successful, especially with the space-theme, 3D pixel blocks and sandbox mode.